singh-man/books/crackingTheCoding/17_hard.md

 This algorithm  takes O(kt) time to create the trie and O(bk) time to search for all the strings.

-> Reminder: k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings withinT.
+> Reminder: k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings within T.

 The total time to solve the question is O(kt + bk).

 Solution #1 was O(kbt).
 We know that O(kt + bk)  will be faster than O(kbt).

-Solution #2 was O(b₂ +  kt).
+Solution #2 was O(b² +  kt).
 Since b will always  be bigger than k (or if it's not, then we know this really long string k cannot be found in b), we know Solution #3 is also faster than Solution #2.

 **17.18   Shortest Supersequence:** You are given two arrays, one shorter (with all distinct elements) and one longer.
 Find the shortest subarray in the longer array that contains all the elements in the shorter array.
 The items can appear in any order.